Gabby Douglas, Olympic gymnast, says sports doctor abused her

 Girls who have testified against him said Nassar molested them with his hands when they needed medical attention for gymnastics injuries — sometimes while a parent was in the room with them.

-Nassar is also awaiting a separate sentencing in federal court on child pornography charges.
+Nassar also is awaiting a separate sentencing in federal court on child pornography charges.

 The Associated Press contributed to this report.